huseyinyilmaz/web_exporter/README.md

     - targets: ['webexporter:3030']
 ```
 ## How can I change log level.
 Logging level can be set via environment variables.
-To run the project with info logging level you can run it like this
+To run the project with info log level, you can run it like this

 ``` bash
 $ WEB_EXPORTER_LOG_LEVEL=info ./prometheus_web_exporter